z-keith/neuronroot/README.md

 - Implemented short-'root' removal and root printer.
 It works pretty well!
 I think it reveals some flaws in tree construction, though.
 Going to have to backtrack a bit and see what's going wrong, exactly.
 - Doesn't look like there is any benefit to removing radius-0 pixels, as short-root removal handles it just fine
 - Reorganized folders to separate input and output, and code from design tools
+- prune_redundant_pixels removes a consistent number of pixels, and prioritizes removing lower-intensity pixels
+- Similarly, the root creation and short-root pruning now have consistent outputs.
+These last two changes greatly increased reconstruction quality.

 ##v0.7
 - Program now checks for pixel->north->east sequences (etc) and replaces them with pixel->northeast connections.
 This eliminates the appearance of a 2-px wide skeleton for nearly diagonal roots.